-5 years $\langle$ age $\leq$ 10 years 1), 2), 3) 10 years $\langle$ age $\leq$ 15 years 1), 3) 15 years < age Overall Survey of representative ballast tanks Survey of suspect areas found at previous surveys in accordance with the requirements specified in 1502.
-4. , 1503.
+5 years \langle age \leq 10 years ^{1), 2), 3)} 10 years \langle age \leq 15 years ^{1), 3)} 15 years < age · Overall Survey of representative ballast tanks · Overall Survey of all ballast tanks Survey of suspect areas found at previous surveys in accordance with the requirements specified in 1502.
+4. · Survey of suspect areas found at previous surveys in accordance with the requirements specified in 1502.
+4. 1503.
 1 (4) to be applied

-- 1) If such Overall Survey reveals no visible structural defects, the examination may be limited to a verification that the corrosion prevention system remains efficient. - 2) Where POOR coating condition, soft or semi-hard coating, corrosion or other defects are found in ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tanks of the same type. - 3) In ballast tanks other than double bottom ballast tanks, where a hard protective coating is found in POOR condition, and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question are to be examined and thickness measurements carried out as considered necessary at annual intervals.
+- 1) If such Overall Survey reveals no visible structural defects, the examination may be limited to a verification that the corrosion prevention system remains efficient. - 2) Where POOR coating condition, soft or semi-hard coating, corrosion or other defects are found in ballast tanks or where a hard protective coating was not applied from the time of construction, the examination is to be extended to other ballast tanks of the same type. - 3) In ballast tanks other than double bottom ballast tanks, where a hard protective coating is found in POOR condition, and it is not renewed, where soft or semi-hard coating has been applied, or where a hard protective coating was not applied from the time of construction, the tanks in question are to be examined and thickness measurements carried out as "considered necessary" at annual intervals.

 When such breakdown of hard protective coating is found in double bottom ballast tanks, where a soft or semi-hard coating has been applied, or where a hard protective coating has not been applied, the tanks in question may be examined at annual intervals.
-When considered necessary by the attending Surveyor, or where extensive corrosion exists, thickness measurements are to be carried out.
-[See Guidance]
+When "considered necessary by the Surveyor", or where extensive corrosion exists, thickness measurements are to be carried out.